Menu

 The Raptor transmitter components are conformally coated to ensure good water resistance.
 This process, in conjunction with our IP65 Rated Switch assemblies makes the Raptor very water resistant.
 Perfect for Open Top Cars or Single Seaters.
 Take a look at the video to see a demonstration of the water resistance capabilities of our Raptor system.

 Have a question that we haven't answered ?
-Why not drop us a line !
+Why not drop us an email !